iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 Memory use is more efficient.
 As an extreme example, building a complete discography chart: DLC Builder ~250MB vs Toolkit ~2.4GB (the 32-bit version runs out of memory).
 In regular use however, the DLC Builder may use more memory due to the 64-bit architecture, the UI library used, use of memory pooling, etc.

-Reading the available tones from a profile file and opening the tone editor are much faster.
+Reading the available tones from a profile file, opening the tone editor and removing DD levels are much faster.

 ### Features of DLC Builder Not Available in the Toolkit